zhourrr/kernel-dev/notes/kernel-source/setting-up-vscode-and-clangd.md

 - You can manipulate files in the explorer in the sidebar, e.g., create a file or a folder, collapse folders, etc.
 - You can drag the integrated terminal to a new window so that you can view it the same way you view an ordinary file.
 - Inside the integrated terminal, you can type `code $FILE_NAME` to open a file in your current VSCode window.
+- Inside the integrated terminal, you can use `Ctrl+r` or `Ctrl+g` to use VSCode shell integration.
 - You can drag a window out of VSCode and drop it on an empty space on your desktop to create a floating window.
 - VSCode supports port-forwarding.
 - In some cases, you might be unable to select or copy text from the integrated terminal, e.g., copy text from **tmux**.
 You can try using the mouse while holding the `Alt` or `Shift` keys.